The Bankrate promise

 In the U.S., vaginal deliveries have been the most popular —and least expensive — delivery option for many years.
-According to a 2020 study, only 31.8 percent of live births in the U.S. were cesarean (c-section) deliveries.
+According to the latest CDC data, only 32.1 percent of live births in the U.S. were cesarean (c-section) deliveries in 2021.

 C-sections are typically more expensive than a vaginal delivery because they’re considered an intensive surgical procedure and thus require a longer hospital stay than vaginal births.
 There are also surgical resources like anesthesia and additional fees associated with c-section procedures that don’t come with vaginal births.